elocowan/elocowan.github.io/index.md

 How do I introduce myself?

 I seek resolution in my life through forgiveness.
-All my father figures have had warm, dry senses of humor.
+All my father figures had warm, dry senses of humor.
 Jeph Cowan, Dennis Leri, Steve Paxton, Feldenkrais.
 I enjoy living a simple life.
 The moments when I come to know myself in a deeper way make my life worth living.